Dead Birds (2004 film): Plot

 A storm is coming so Joseph leads the horses into the barn.
 When he goes to the well to get some water, he gets pulled in by one of the spirits.
 The others try to find him but fail to do so.

 The others also experience strange occurrences.
 While resting in the bedroom, Sam is haunted by the ghost of the farmer, who shows him what happened, and Todd witnesses the ghost of a slave being sacrificed in the basement.
 Clyde witnesses what appears to be Joseph stumbling about outside and goes to investigate.
 William and Annabelle, who are guarding the gold, wake up to find it gone and think Clyde took off with it.
 While William tries to track down Clyde, Sam is possessed by the farmer and shows Annabelle what happened.
 The ritual turned the farmer's family into demonic creatures similar to the one they killed when they first arrived.
 Sam dies soon afterwards and Annabelle tries to convince William to leave.
 Todd also reunites with the pair and is also determined to leave.

 When they reach the barn, they find the horses torn to pieces.
 Todd begins to hear and see things the other two cannot and he tries to leave.
 William refuses to leave without the gold and is accompanied by Annabelle back into the house to find Sam's body missing.
 In the field, a possessed Sam attacks Todd, throwing him into the air where he vanishes into thin air.
 When William and Annabelle go into the fields as well, they find Clyde, now dead and possessed by one of the spirits, crucified like a scarecrow with his eyes and mouth sewn shut.
 As they try to flee, William accidentally shoots Annabelle, killing her instantly.

 The next morning, William finally leaves Annabelle's corpse behind.
 He is attacked by their dog and tries to run away.
 When William clears the fields, he is shot by a group of Confederate soldiers.
 It is then revealed that William has also transformed into a demonic creature and the soldiers mistook him for some deformed animal.
 Two of the soldiers discover two gold coins which William dropped and go to investigate the house.
-As they walk through the fields, they discover the corpse of another demonic creature dead body, presumably that of Annabelle.
-They continue to the plantation house.
-Fade to black.
+As they walk through the fields, they discover the corpse of another demonic creature, presumably that of Annabelle.
+They continue to the plantation house as the screen fades to black.